Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

 But Rafael Manzanares, 53 and living on government handouts, said he believed Maduro’s claim that “things are bad because of the economic war” against the country.

-Aware of the popular mood, Maduro vowed an “economic revolution” if reelected.
+Aware of the popular mood, Maduro had vowed an “economic revolution” if reelected.

 Falcon promised to dollarize the economy, return companies expropriated by Chavez and allow humanitarian aid, something the president rejects.